theirc/airbel/src/_projects/seed-security-solution-package.md

     link:
     link_title:
     description_markdown: >-
-      * We are currently in the process of launching a 12-month pilot of the solution package during which we will directly work with 30 expert farmers in seed testing activities and 100 farmers in seed multiplication activities in Trbaspiyah and Ar Raqqa.
+      * As of October 2022 we are launching a 12-month pilot of the solution package during which we will directly work with 30 expert farmers in seed testing activities and 100 farmers in seed multiplication activities in Trbaspiyah and Ar Raqqa.

       * We will embed a series of behavioral experiments in the pilot to ensure participant uptake and follow through and to enhance women’s participation